 Pseudomyxoma peritonei (PMP) is difficult to diagnose.
 For diagnosing PMP as well as verifying the development of the disease, several tests are available.
-PMP can often be found during treatment of or operation performed for other medical problems.
+PMP can often be found during treatment for another disease or an operation performed for other medical problems.

 The selection of tests applicable to a particular patient as well as the frequency of the tests is discussed with a doctor.
 The tests vary depending on the symptoms that arise.
 All tests are not applicable to every patient.